TechPowerAwaits/strcrop/README.md

 ## __About__

-StrCrop is a string manipulation tool.
+strcrop is a string manipulation tool.
 It accepts the number of characters to crop from the left and right side of a string.
 It then outs that modified string to standard output.